TheCarsonWest/TheCarsonWest.github.io/test/content/Dictionary Comprehension.md

 ## Python [Dictionary Comprehension](./../dictionary-comprehension/)

 ### What is [Dictionary Comprehension](./../dictionary-comprehension/)?
-Dictionary comprehension is a concise syntax in Python that allows for the creation of dictionaries from iterable sequences.
-It provides a convenient way to generate dictionaries where the keys and values are derived from the input iterables.
+Dictionary comprehension is a concise syntax in Python that allows for the creation of [Dictionaries](./../dictionaries/) from iterable sequences.
+It provides a convenient way to generate [Dictionaries](./../dictionaries/) where the keys and values are derived from the input iterables.

 ### How to Use [Dictionary Comprehension](./../dictionary-comprehension/)
 Dictionary comprehension is expressed in the following format: